- Origin: United States of America

 They are intelligent and like to be active, so are suited for homes who can give them plenty of attention and play time.
 They are not a cat who likes to sleep on your lap 23 hours a day.

-Caring for your Bengal’s teeth is important for good health.
-They should be regularly cleaned with a pet toothbrush and paste (never use human toothpaste on cats), or you can give them human grade chunks of raw steak or chicken necks to chew on.
+Caring for your Bengal’s teeth is essential for good health.
+Clean with a pet toothbrush and paste (never use human toothpaste on cats), or you can give them human-grade chunks of raw steak or chicken necks to chew.

 As with all cats, Bengals should see a veterinarian once a year for a health check-up, your veterinarian can discuss with you vaccination recommendations during the consult.

 Keep the toilet seat down at all times to prevent your Bengal trying to take a dip in the loo.

 Some claim that the Bengal is hypoallergenic, but no breed is truly hypoallergenic.
 Bengals may be better tolerated by people with allergies as they tend to shed less than other cat breeds, which means there will be less hair and dander in the environment.

 Speak to the breeder if you are considering adopting a Bengal cat.
 Always go to their home to meet the cats and see how you cope with them.